-We rely heavily on accessing data quickly and securely and applications such as Box allow us to share confidential information with our colleagues and external parties – we take this for granted even.
+We rely heavily on accessing data quickly and securely.
+Applications such as Box allow us to share confidential information with our colleagues and external parties – we take this for granted even.

 But, the reason we do so is because it’s easy for us to do so and crucially, accessible and part of how we all do business in 2019.

-I’m fully aware the NHS has had a few false starts with mainframe IT systems, and perhaps the trusty old fax machine has been its saving grace in times of need.
+I’m fully aware the NHS has had a few false starts with mainframe IT systems.
+Perhaps the trusty old fax machine has been its saving grace in times of need.

-Or perhaps it’s just like the old chap who has stood at the same corner of the same bar in his same local pub for years and years – it’s time for him to find a comfy snug as there are punters trying to pay for drinks and food with contactless cards and smart phones.
+Or perhaps it’s just like the old chap who has stood at the same corner of the same bar in his same local pub for years and years.
+It’s time for him to find a comfy snug as punters are trying to pay for drinks and food with contactless cards and smartphones.

 Bravo and goodbye fax machine.
 I salute your service but there’s a number of new kids on the block now – and all of them offering greater speed, safety and security.